12 Captivating Spanish Books to Add to Your Bookshelf in 2023

 English title: The Obscene Bird of Night

-Chilean author José Donoso was a preeminent writer of the magical realism movement, an iconic part of Latin American history, which combines traditional fiction with magical elements.
+Chilean author José Donoso was a preeminent writer of the magical realism movement, which combines traditional fiction with magical elements and is an iconic part of Latin American history.

 In this 1970 novel, the author examines how obsession and the accompanying anguish lead to suffering, including physical manifestations of fears.

-Donoso uses allegory to depict deep psychological turmoil in a person, and excels at using imagery to depict emotion.
+Donoso uses allegory to depict deep psychological turmoil in a person and excels at using imagery to depict emotion with an element of terror.

 Author: Baltasar Gracián